 The Brain Imaging for Global Health project is a longitudinal collaboration of researchers from UCL, Birkbeck, KCL and the MRC Gambia, examining developmental trajectories of babies over the first 1000 days of life.

-The INTERLEARN programme is training a cohort of five PhD students who can lead a new European-wide initiative to deliver technologically advanced and scientifically rigorous individualised learning paradigms.
+The INTERLEARN programme successfully trained a cohort of five PhD students who led a new European-wide initiative to deliver technologically advanced and scientifically rigorous individualised learning paradigms.

 We are rolling out a study to see how children/adolescents' learning might be affected by various noises and distractions from the home, and how some children who are more experienced with noise might be better able to cope with this.